-Some museums are already moving in this direction, but The New England Auto Museum presents a unique opportunity to lead the way not just because of this kind of planning, and of course to preserve amazing autos, but to directly help fill the growing demand for talented workers in the STEM and related arts fields (STEAM).
+Some museums are already moving in this direction, but The New England Auto Museum presents an opportunity to lead the way not just because of this kind of planning, and of course to preserve amazing autos, but to directly help fill the growing demand for talented workers in the STEM and related arts fields (STEAM).
 There are all kinds of possibilities for curriculum and enrichment.

 Here are links to some research.
 (SpotlightonSTEMintheClassroom ) An interest in history is the gateway to other disciplines and fields of study.
 AA3PM_National_Report Also see Teaching History With Museums: Strategies for K-12 Social Studies, by Alan Marcus, Jeremy Stoddard, Walter Woodward.
 2012.

-Here is the STEM Pathways Playbook from IBM used to create P-TECH six-year schools, which are an inspiration for this project even if this doesn’t become a six-year.
-We now have our first one in CT, Norwalk!
+Here is the STEM Pathways Playbook from IBM used to create P-TECH six-year schools, which are an inspiration for teaching (I was in a six-year 1962-68).
+The first one was in CT, Norwalk!
 STEM-Pathways-Playbook_Feb-2012 See attached MDRC Study.
 Also see Project Lead the Way, Ford Next Generation Learning, SAE International.
 Some references: MDRC Study, STEM-Related_Educational_Assets_List, BeyondHS, Connecticut_hs, this CT STEM Career Partnership Grant apparently led to this CT STEM Jobs site.
 Also see NCREST STEM Early College Expansion Project in Bridgeport, Made in CT video at CCAT.
 STEM Bibliography: STEMBiblioRWalker .